 The campaign will bring together resorts, international organizations, filmmakers and scientists all in partnership and all advocating for its protection.

 Six Senses Laamu recognises the ecological importance of seagrass habitats and pledges to play a more active role in the conservation of seagrass beds around the resort island and in the Laamu Atoll.
 Seagrass acts as a nursery habitat to many fish and invertebrate species; it is a direct food source for green turtles which can each consume up to two kilograms (almost four-and-a-half pounds) per day as an adult; it acts as a carbon dioxide sink and releases vast amounts of oxygen; it filters nutrients out of the water; and it stabilizes the sediment on the seafloor.

-The loss of seagrass beds would have a direct and drastic impact on the surrounding coral reefs and we plan to communicate the need for seagrass conservation to guests and locals and eventually encourage this action Maldives-wide.
+The loss of seagrass beds would have a direct and drastic impact on the surrounding coral reefs and Six Senses Resorts stresses that it is imperative to communicate the need for seagrass conservation to guests and locals and eventually encourage this action Maldives-wide.

 Six Senses Laamu is the only resort in the Laamu Atoll, deep in the Indian Ocean, surrounded by a beautiful coral house reef.
 Most of the villas and facilities are built over water, however, beach villas and on-land dining are an option.
 All villas offer a sense of privacy and seclusion, with an amazing view of the ocean and Maldivian nature.
 For more information please visit www.sixsenses.com.